-The death of an international traveler diagnosed in the U.S. as having the Ebola virus disease (EVD), coupled with the precautionary measure by Spanish health officials to euthanize the dog of an exposed healthcare worker, have raised questions and concerns among veterinarians and the public alike:
+In 2014, the death of an international traveler diagnosed in the U.S. as having the Ebola virus disease (EVD), coupled with the precautionary measure by Spanish health officials to euthanize the dog of an exposed healthcare worker, raised questions and concerns among veterinarians and the public regarding whether it is possible for dogs to get EVD or spread it to humans.

 Ebola virus in animals

-At this time, the CDC states that there have been no reports of dogs or cats becoming sick with Ebola or of being able to spread the virus to people or animals.
-Even in areas of Africa where Ebola is present, there have been no reports of dogs or cats becoming sick with the virus.
+During the Ebola outbreak of 2014 there were no reports of dogs or cats becoming sick with Ebola or of being able to spread the virus to people or animals.

 Ebola virus in people